Feet of Fines: CP 25/1/191/31

 Warranty: Warranty.

-For this: John has granted to Geoffrey the manor and tenements and has rendered them to him in the same court, to hold to Geoffrey, without impeachment of waste, of the chief lords for the life of Geoffrey.
+For this: John has granted to Geoffrey the manor and tenements and has rendered them to him in the court, to hold to Geoffrey, without impeachment of waste, of the chief lords for the life of Geoffrey.
 And after the decease of Geoffrey the manor and tenements shall remain to Geoffrey Dormer' the younger, son of the aforesaid Geoffrey, and the male heirs of his body, to hold of the chief lords for ever.
 In default of such heirs, successive remainders (1) to Michael Dormer', brother of the aforesaid Geoffrey the younger and son of the aforesaid Geoffrey Dormer' the elder, and the male heirs of his body, (2) to Peter Dormer', brother of the aforesaid Michael and son of the aforesaid Geoffrey Dormer' the elder, and the male heirs of his body, (3) to Edward Dormer', brother of the aforesaid Peter and son of the aforesaid Geoffrey Dormer' the elder, and the male heirs of his body, (4) to William Dormer', son of the aforesaid Geoffrey Dormer' the elder, and the male heirs of his body, (5) to Thomas Dormer', son of the aforesaid Geoffrey Dormer' the elder, and the male heirs of his body and (6) to the right heirs of the aforesaid Geoffrey Dormer' the elder.

 Standardised forms of names.
 (These are tentative suggestions, intended only as a finding aid.)